The wisdom layer for the AI era

 The work depends on procedures.

 A document can say what should happen.
-It cannot reliably decide which version applies, which exception still holds, or what evidence must be present before an action is allowed.
+It cannot reliably decide which version applies, which policy still holds, or what evidence a case must have before a decision is allowed.
 Without deterministic procedures, every agent run becomes a fresh interpretation of stale material.

 • Policy Policy · 3 versions

-A procedure needs one current version, an owner, and a review state before an agent can apply it.
+A case needs one current version, an owner, and a review state before anyone can apply it.

 The same facts produce different outcomes.

-When facts, rules, and approvals drift apart, each agent run reinterprets the case from scratch.
+When facts, rules, and decisions drift apart, each caseworker reinterprets the policy from scratch.

 The missing layer is operational memory: rules that stay current, cite their evidence, and run the same way every time.